 The most common language spoken in Goshen is English.
 Other important languages spoken here include Chinese and German/Yiddish.

 According to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Kentucky.
 In fact, this neighborhood is more family-friendly than 99.5% of neighborhoods in the entire state of Kentucky.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives, college students and urban sophisticates.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives and urban sophisticates.

 In addition, most neighborhoods are composed of a mixture of ages of homes, but the stands out as rather unique in having nearly all of its residential real estate built in one time period, namely between 1970 and 1999, generally considered to be established, but not old housing.
 What you'll sense when you look around or drive the streets of this neighborhood is that many of the residences look the same because of this similarity of age.
 In fact, 82.1% of the residential real estate here was built in this one time period.